markwest1972/voice-controlled-zumo/readme.md

 ##Summary##
+This project facilitates the control of a Ardunio based Robot via voice commands through a web page.

 The project consists of two modules:
 - The **arduino_module** subscribes to a MQTT Topic and sends commands onwards to the Zumo via Johnny-Five.
 - The **speech_module** consists of a webserver that (a) serves a web page that parses speech to text and (b) publishes the resulting text to the same MQTT Topic.